-We will enjoy the unique culture, dense forest and amazing terrain throughout the trek.
+We will enjoy the unique culture, dense forest, and amazing terrain throughout the trek.
 As we walk along the trails, we will witness the beauty of snow-capped mountains and blooming Rhododendron.

 However, crossing Thorong La Pass which is one of the highest passes in the world is the exciting and thrilling part of the trek.
-Crossing the pass might be quite difficult but it is an achievement in itself ones you cross it.
+Crossing the pass might be quite difficult but it is an achievement in itself once you cross it.

-This trek starts from Besisahar to Nayapul and reaches at the top of Thorong La pass.
+This trek starts from Besisahar to Nayapul and reaches the top of Thorong La pass.
 After traveling to Thorong La Pass, we descent our way towards Muktinath.
 We visit the holy temple and sprinkle the sacred water from 108 water sprouts.

 Feel free to contact us if you have any questions.